sheridar/find-pauses/README.md

 The analysis workflow is composed of two separate snakemake pipelines, one to perform the initial processing steps and the other to identify pause sites.
-To run, specify sample names in the samples.yaml config file, and workflow parameters in the NETseq.yaml and pauses.yaml config files.
-Run the pipelines using the run.sh script.
+Workflow settings can be modified with the NETseq.yaml and pauses.yaml config files.

+To run:

+1. Specify sample names and directory paths using the SAMPLE.yaml config file
+2. Specify sample groups and colors for plotting using the PLOTS.yaml config file
+3. Run the pipeline by submitting the run.sh script through bsub

 ### Processing